 Deer love fruit trees as well.
 During the fall, whitetail deer like to eat nuts.
 While they frequent acorn trees, they tend to have a particular species of oak tree that they prefer in each area.
 White oaks are overall more prefer than others.

 The ideal natural feeding area will have hedgerows or plenty of brush that allows you to move from one area to the other without the deer noticing your movements.
 Learning to read the winds is essential for any deer hunter.
 You want to come in downwind or with a crosswind because it prevents the deer from catching your scent.
 When you move into a new feeding area, stay quiet.
+Also see our informative article on how to find the best hunting times for your reference.

 Understanding The Rut Season